 Under the New York State Workers' Compensation Law, all staff members are covered by insurance that provides benefits for illness or injury incurred in the course of or arising directly out of their employment.
 The College pays the entire cost of this coverage.
 If disability from a job-related illness or injury continues for seven days, the disabled individual becomes eligible to receive payments of two-thirds of his or her regular weekly wages up to a maximum of \$400 per week.
-If the disability continues for more than fourteen days, payments are also made to cover the first seven days of disability.
+If the disability.
 Payments continue as long as the individual remains disabled, in the judgment of a licensed physician.
 To avoid possible loss of benefits, staff members should report all job-related illnesses or injuries to their supervisor and Human Resources promptly, whether or not the situation involves the loss of working time or requires medical attention.